strisys/typescript-commandline-template/ReadMe.md

   console.log(response);
 ```

 We said that the main skill for using LLMs is in the creation of good prompts.
 One aspect to doing this is giving the LLM its "role context" (e.g. "you are a savvy banker").
 Many times using a template as the means for creating the prompt makes sense because often its a "fill in the blanks" exercise.
 Below we use a template passing two name/value tuples.
-The first sets the "role context" and the second is the place holder for text input.
+The first sets the mentioned "role context" and the second is the place holder for text input.

 ```
   import { ChatPromptTemplate } from "@langchain/core/prompts";